aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 </table>

 ### InitContainers
-Setting values for initContainers follows the same input schema as containers with the addition that you have to specify a mandatory `weight` value.
+Configuring initContainers follows the same input schema as containers with the addition that you have to specify a mandatory `weight` value.
-This is necessary to generate an *ordered list* of initContainers because execution order matters here.
+This is necessary to generate an *ordered list* of initContainers because execution order matters for initContainers.

 The `weight` value can range between 1-999 (<1000, >0) and the list of initContainers will be sorted in descending order (highest value goes first).
+If an invalid `weight` value is provided, the chart will print an error message and templating will fail.

 These example values ...